Nicole Moreno: Queen of the Viña del Mar Festival

 In February 2016, Moreno was elected Queen of the Viña del Mar Festival, a title delivered by members of the press assigned to the Viña del Mar International Song Festival, via a secret ballot.
 She competed against Giselle Gómez Rolón and Vanesa Borghi.

 The day after the election, the prize of a sash, a ring, and the crown was delivered by mayor Virginia Reginato.
 The coronation ceremony took place in front of the cameras of the accredited press.
 The queen threw herself into the pool at the Hotel O'Higgins in Viña del Mar.
 The following year she handed over her title to Chilean model Francisca "Kika" Silva.

 In April 2016 Moreno was featured on the cover of the Chilean magazine Paula, where she presented a new change of style.

 In December 2016 she was invited by the Chilevisión program El Cubo to tell details about her panic attack and how she became Queen of the Viña del Mar Festival.

 In February 2017 she was on the cover of the magazine Caras, and later she was invited by Mega to the morning program Mucho gusto, where she served as a panelist.

+Fitness and Bodybuilding

+After retiring of TV and modelling, Nicole became an fitness influencer and bodybuilding athlete.
+She became champion of the Santiago Muscle Fest 2022, the Chilean champion of the Bikini class in the Viña Muscle Show 2024 and runner-up of the NPC Worldwide Sudamérica contest in 2024.
+She also wrote a book called "Strong Woman" (Mujer Fuerte).